selimslab/selimslab.github.io/_posts/phil/2020-5-29-principia.md

 ## On decision making

-Take your time, analyze, sanity check, cross check, and make a move, don't stuck.
+Take your time, analyze, sanity check, cross-check, and make a move, don't stuck.

 If a decision is reversible, act quickly.
 Most decisions are reversible and we regret the chances we didn't take.